-Research into the causes, prevention, detection, and treatment of prostate is ongoing in many medical centers throughout the world.
+Research into the causes, prevention, detection, testing, and treatment of prostate cancer is being done in many medical centers throughout the world.

 Researchers continue to look for foods (or substances in them) that can help lower prostate cancer risk.
-Scientists have found some substances in tomatoes (lycopenes) and soybeans (isoflavones) that might help prevent prostate cancer.
+Scientists have found some substances in tomatoes (lycopenes) and soybeans (isoflavones) that might help prevent some prostate cancers.
 Studies are now looking at the possible effects of these compounds more closely.

 Scientists are also trying to develop related compounds that are even more potent and might be used as dietary supplements.
-So far, most research suggests that a balanced diet including these foods as well as other fruits and vegetables is probably of greater benefit than taking these substances as dietary supplements.
+But so far, most research suggests that a balanced diet including these foods as well as other fruits and vegetables is probably of greater benefit than taking specific substances as dietary supplements.

 One vitamin that may be important in prevention is vitamin D. Some studies have found that men with high levels of vitamin D seem to have a lower risk of developing the more lethal forms of prostate cancer.
 Overall though, studies have not found that vitamin D protects against prostate cancer.

-Some research has suggested that men who take a daily aspirin for a long time might have a lower risk of getting and dying from prostate cancer.
-Still, more research is needed to confirm this, and to confirm that any benefit outweighs potential risks, such as bleeding.
+Some research has suggested that men who regularly take certain medicines (such as aspirin or cholesterol-lowering statins) for a long time might have a lower risk of getting or dying from prostate cancer.
+Still, more research is needed to confirm this, and to confirm that any benefit outweighs potential risks.

 Scientists have also tested certain hormonal medicines called 5-alpha reductase inhibitors as a way of reducing prostate cancer risk.
-The results of these studies are discussed in Prostate Cancer Prevention and Early Detection.
+This is discussed in Can Prostate Cancer Be Prevented?

 Doctors agree that the prostate-specific antigen (PSA) blood test is not a perfect test for finding prostate cancer early.
-It misses some cancers, and in other cases the PSA level is high even when prostate cancer can’t be found.
-Researchers are working on strategies to address this problem.
+It misses some cancers, and it sometimes finds cancers that probably never need to be treated.
+Researchers are working on strategies to address these issues.

-One approach is to try to improve on the test that measures the total PSA level, as described in Prostate Cancer Prevention and Early Detection.
+One approach is to try to improve on the test that measures the total PSA level, as described in Screening Tests for Prostate Cancer.

 Another approach is to develop new tests based on other forms of PSA, or other tumor markers.
 Several newer tests seem to be more accurate than the PSA test, including: